Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 24. Santa Fe Margarita Trail

-Taste more than 40 of the best margaritas in the world at Santa Fe’s most popular bars and restaurants.
+Taste more than 50 of the best margaritas in the world at Santa Fe’s most popular bars and restaurants.
 Each locale has created an original, signature margarita, steeped in story for the Santa Fe Margarita Trail.
-Track your progress with the paper Passport, available for purchase at any of the three Visitors Centers in Santa Fe or at participating restaurants or by downloading the app.
+Track your progress with the paper Passport, available for purchase at any of the four Visitors Centers in Santa Fe or at participating restaurants or by downloading the app.

 25. Small, Easily Accessible Airport